pragyatripathii19/MLP-IITM/README.md

 # MLP-IITM
-All assignments of Machine Learning Practice course of IITM BS Degree Program
+All material of Machine Learning Practice course of IITM BS Degree Program